Uncle Luke

-Luther Roderick Campbell (born December 22, 1960), also known as Luke Skyywalker, Uncle Luke and simply Luke, is an American rapper, promoter, record executive, actor, and former leader of the rap group 2 Live Crew.
-He is known for having helped create the Miami bass genre, for establishing one of the first rap groups and rap labels in Southern hip hop, and his sexually crude call and response lyrics which were unique for the time period.
+Luther Roderick Campbell (born December 22, 1960), also known by his stage names Luke or Uncle Luke (originally Luke Skyywalker), is an American rapper, music promoter, record executive, actor, and former leader of the rap group 2 Live Crew.
+He is a pioneer in Florida hip hop and the creator of the Miami bass genre, known for his sexually crude call and response lyrics.
 He also starred in a short-lived show on VH1, Luke's Parental Advisory.

+A member of the Democratic Party, Campbell was a candidate for Mayor of Miami-Dade County in 2011, and ran for U.S. Congress in Florida's 20th congressional district in the 2026 election, where he was defeated by Congresswoman Debbie Wasserman Schultz.

 Early life and education

 Luther Campbell was born on December 22, 1960, in Miami.
 His mother was a beautician of Bahamian ancestry and his father was a custodian of Jamaican ancestry.
 He was the youngest of five sons and was named after Martin Luther King Jr. He was raised Catholic.

 After graduating from Miami Beach Senior High School in 1979, Campbell was asked by his mother to leave the house every weekday from 8:30am to 4:30pm regardless of his employment status.